JordonH03/markdown-resume/src/resume.md

 - Programmed a script in Java to parse and sanitize data from the PokéAPI dataset, and **populate a remote database using T-SQL**
 - **Built a user-friendly Java CLI** capable of simple and complex queries that provide quick and relevant results

-### Circuit Breaker | Godot, GDScript  <time> January 2023 </time>
+### Circuit Breaker | Godot, GDScript  <time> 2023 </time>

 - Collaborated with 4 other developers to produce an RPG puzzle game in Godot for a 48-hour game jam
-- Developed player movement and map interaction logic using GDScript to control transitions between the core map and mini-games
+- Developed player movement and map interaction logic using GDScript to control transitions between the game map and mini-games

 ## Community Involvement